Serge synthesizer

 The Serge synthesizer (a.k.a.
 Serge Modular or Serge Modular Music System) is an analogue modular synthesizer system originally developed by Serge Tcherepnin, Rich Gold and Randy Cohen at CalArts in late 1972.
 The first 20 Serge systems (then called "Tcherepnins") were built in 1973 in Tcherepnin's home.
 Tcherepnin was a professor at CalArts at the time, and desired to create something like the exclusively expensive Buchla modular synthesizers "for the people that would be both inexpensive and powerful."
 After building prototypes, Tcherepnin went on to develop kits for students to affordably build their own modular synthesizer, production taking place unofficially on a second floor CalArts balcony.
-This led to Tcherepnin leaving CalArts in order to produce kits commercially, starting in 1974.
+This led to Tcherepnin leaving CalArts in order to produce synths commercially, starting in 1974.

 After leaving CalArts, Serge had a small factory on Western Avenue in Hollywood.
 He relocated to a three-story Victorian house on Haight Street in 1980.
 While the synthesizers were inexpensive compared to Moog, Buchla, and other manufacturers, Serge Tcherepnin's emphasis was always on providing musicians with quality equipment.

-While Serge synthesisers have been compared to Buchlas, their underlying philosophies are very different.
-Serge modules were designed to bring many aspects of the circuits out to the front panel so modules can be patched in unusual and creative ways beyond the “normal” functions of that type of module.
-In contrast, Buchla modules were optimised to do one thing very well, using different signal levels and connector types for “sound and structure” (audio and control).
+Although Serge synthesizers have been compared to Buchlas, their underlying philosophies and circuit designs are quite different.
+Serge modules were designed to bring many aspects of the circuits out to the front panel so modules can be patched in unusual and creative ways beyond the “normal" functions of that type of module.
+In contrast, Buchla modules were optimized to do one thing very well, using different signal levels and connector types to separate “sound and structure” (audio and control).
+The concept and philosophy of the Serge modular owes more to the Yale “Pulsa” system than to Buchla.

 Serge synthesizers have been used by composers such as Michael Stearns and Kevin Braheny (who owned a 15-panel system dubbed The Mighty Serge).
 Serge synthesizers are known for their flexibility, audio quality and relative compactness.
-Other well-known musicians using Serge synthesizers include Malcolm Cecil, whose studio was used in Stevie Wonder albums; Gary Chang, movie composer; Roger Powell, keyboard player for Todd Rundgren; John Adams, composer; Ingram Marshall, composer; Ivan Tcherepnin, composer; and many experimental and electronic musicians such as Jim O'Rourke, Thomas Ankersmit, Sarah Davachi, R. Luke DuBois, Keith Fullerton Whitman, and Paolo Tofani of the italian free-jazz and experimental group Area.
-Cologne-based flutist Camilla Hoitenga and Estonian pianist Taavi Kerikmäe employed a rare 1970s Serge modular synthesizer that once belonged to Karlheinz Stockhausen in their project Poles, an homage to Stockhausen centered around his composition Poles (1969-70).
+Other well-known musicians using Serge synthesizers include Malcolm Cecil, whose studio was used in Stevie Wonder albums; Gary Chang, movie composer; Richie Hawtin; Roger Powell, keyboard player for Todd Rundgren; John Adams, composer; Ingram Marshall, composer; Ivan Tcherepnin, composer; and many experimental and electronic musicians such as Jim O'Rourke, Thomas Ankersmit, Sarah Davachi, R. Luke DuBois, Keith Fullerton Whitman, and Paolo Tofani of the Italian free-jazz and experimental group Area.
+Cologne-based flutist Camilla Hoitenga, Estonian pianist Taavi Kerikmäe and Argentinian technician Francisco Colasanto employed a rare 1970s Serge modular synthesizer that once belonged to Karlheinz Stockhausen in their project Poles, an homage to Stockhausen centered around his composition Poles (1969-70).

 Commercial builds and DIY kits of Serge synthesizers are currently available under license from a number of manufacturers.